AdarshIITDH/MERN_Microservices_EKS_Deployment/README.md

 └── frontend
 ```
 ## Prerequisites
    1: EC2 (min of 4Gb ram and 20 GB disk)

 2: Install aws-cli in it

 3: Jenkins installed in it

 4: Install docker in it

+5: Install EKSCTL in it

+6: Install Kubectl in it

 ![image](https://github.com/AdarshIITDH/SampleMERNwithMicroservices/assets/60352729/73977351-6211-445d-af38-9e6151a49663)